alfreedolf/imdb-sentiment-analysis/README.md

 * AWS API Gateway to gather data from a web page through a restful API **,
 * A simple web page to input data.
 Two models were designed in the project, the second one is intended to improve initial performance.

-The items above marked with ** are not described in detail or contained into the project repository.
+Description/implementation of above items marked with ** is not part of the project repository.

 # Files